Top tips on mentally preparing for university

 3. Learn to cook, if you can't already... 👨🏻🍳

 Cooking is a great stress reliever, and if you’re leaving home for the first time it’s a fantastic chance to learn.
-If you have some time over the summer why not get a head start and get practising your cooking skills by trying out a few simple recipes.
+If you have some time over the summer why not get a head start and get practicing your cooking skills by trying out a few simple recipes.

 Knowing you can cook yourself something delicious (or even prepare something for your new flatmates!) will give you a great start.
 Not to mention that good nutrition will work magic for your mental and physical health to carry you through your hand-ins and hangovers alike.